MaxMicheluttiUnitn/DecisionDiagrams/README.md

 ## Compiling to dDNNF

 The tool supports both abstraction based and theory consistent compilation in dDNNF.
-However, in order to compile to this language you will need to download the dDNNF compiler [c2d](http://reasoning.cs.ucla.edu/c2d/).
-Download the binary and update your .env to point to the path of the binary.
-Remember to grant the binary execution permission.
+However, in order to compile to this language you will need to download the dDNNF compiler [c2d](http://reasoning.cs.ucla.edu/c2d/) or the [d4]() dDNNF compiler.
+Download and compile the binaries and update your .env to point to the correct paths.
+Remember to grant the compilers permission to execute.

-Compilation in dDNNF is currently not supported by the tool for other operative systems.
+Compilation in dDNNF is currently not supported by the tool for OSs other than Linux.

 ## Using the Tabular AllSMT solver